jpvillaisaza/abel/README.md

-Abel: a brother of Cain
+Abel: A brother of Cain
 =======================

+- Tested with Agda 2.3.2 and the Agda standard library 0.7.

 - https://github.com/jpvillaisaza/abel